Logo Tropentag

 Semi-natural landscapes in tropical regions provide habitat to various wild and feral plant species that grow with little to no human management, contributing to the livelihoods of rural communities.
 Although these species support income, food, and other livelihood needs, their contribution, as well as spatial and seasonal variation, remains underexplored in research and policy related to rural livelihoods and ecosystem services.
 This study investigates how wild and feral plants support the livelihoods of low-income households in Southern Java through income, food, fodder, medicinal sources, and cultural services.
 A structured household survey interview was conducted across 237 households located within the administrative boundaries of Kulon Progo, Bantul and Gunung Kidul.

 Our findings highlight the steady and flexible role of wild and feral plants in supporting rural livelihoods.
-Recognizing the plant species contribution in food systems, conservation, and land use planning can enhance rural low-income community resilience, food security and biodiversity in semi-natural landscapes.
+Recognising the plant species contribution in food systems, conservation, and land use planning can enhance rural low-income community resilience, food security and biodiversity in semi-natural landscapes.